petzval/btferret/README.md

 There is a special
 type of LE server called a Human Interface Device (HID) which acts as an input device such as a keyboard, mouse or joystick.
-The [HID Devices](#3-11-hid-devices) section describes how to program an HID device, with fully working code (keyboard.c/py) that turns a Pi into a Bluetooth keyboard that can be connected by a phone or tablet.
+The [HID Devices](#3-11-hid-devices) section describes how to program an HID device, with fully working code for that turns a Pi into a Bluetooth keyboard and/or mouse that can be connected by a phone or tablet.

 In addition to the above standard funtionality, btferret has two custom types of connection: mesh and node.
 These